 "Teamwork is the ability to work together toward a common vision.
 The ability to direct individual accomplishments toward organizational objectives.
 It is the fuel that allows common people to attain uncommon results." - Andrew Carnegie

-Do you have a department or committee that naturally aligns with community relations efforts?
-(For example: Volunteer Engagement, Development, Communications)
+Do I have a department or committee that naturally aligns with Community Relations efforts? (e.g., Volunteer Engagement, Development, Communications)

-Do you have staff, board members, or volunteers who already participate in community outreach or public relations?
+Do I have staff, board members, or volunteers who already participate in Community Relations?

-Is there a staff, board member, or volunteer who would like to spearhead forming this team?
+Is there a staff member, board member, or volunteer who would like to spearhead forming this team?

-Will the entire organization be part of this team or will it be a separate committee?
+Will the entire organization be part of this team, or will the team be a separate committee?

-The format and style of your community relations team will be dependent on the specific needs, size, and limitations of your organization.
-Be realistic when looking at what this team should look like and expect out of its members.
+The format and style of your Community Relations team depends on the specific needs, size, and limitations of your organization.
+Be realistic when deciding what this team will look like and will expect of its members.

 3. Recruit Members

+Community Relations is about teaching the broader community a bout your nonprofit and why they should support you.
+The best Community Relations advocates may already be involved with your organization.
 Most small nonprofits depend on volunteers for essential work within their organization.
-These volunteers are trustworthy, dedicated and knowledgeable about the mission of the nonprofit and the importance of the work to the community.
-This makes them a perfect fit for your community relations team.
+These volunteers are trustworthy, as well as dedicated and knowledgeable about the mission of the nonprofit and the importance of the work to the community.
+This makes them a perfect fit for your Community Relations team!

-However, you don't have to limit yourself to only your current volunteers.
-Your community relations team may be a means to engage new volunteers and strengthen their support of your organization.
+However, you don't have to limit yourself to your current volunteers.
+Your Community Relations team may be a means to engage new volunteers and strengthen support for your organization.

 So, how do you recruit these different types of members to your community relations team?

-a) Reach out to your supporters and volunteers
+a) Reach out to your current supporters and volunteers

 Who is already engaged?